Introduction

 In order gain the qualification, all assignments must be successfully completed with a passmark of 65% required.

-Should you not achieve the 65% requirement, you will be requested to re-submit the assignment.
+Should you not achieve the 65% requirement, you may be requested to re-submit the assignment.
 Successfully completed

 assignments will be returned with a marking memorandum.